sykuang/WindowsCopilotRuntimeServer/README.md

 ## Prerequisites

-- Windows 11 (Build 22621 or later)
+- Windows 11 Insider Preview Build 26120.3073 (Dev and Beta Channels) or later must be installed on your device.
-- Windows App SDK 1.7-experimental3
-- Windows Copilot Runtime

 ## Usage with OpenAI Clients